 Even then, they can use different options to filter the results.

-A correct schema markup helps hotels not only rank but also, differentiate from other results on the page.
+A correct schema markup helps hotels differentiate from other results on the page.

 seoClarity offers the ability to assess keywords that trigger some schema.
-The Managed Keywords capability reports what phrases contain star ratings, price or other schema markup.
+The managed keywords data set reports what queries trigger star ratings, price or other schema markup.